sjorsvanheuveln/express-react-boilerplate/README.md

   a.
 Why is the password not send back by default (what controls that?)
 2. Session needs to persist a log in user.

-### 24 May: ... ###
+### 25 May: PUSH ###
-1. Dry the auth slice and refactor.
-I shouldn't copy code again.
-I should try to understand it and build it my way.
-Maybe nuke the shit out of it.
-And do it your way!

-TO DOs:
+I always think I'm not gonna figure it out.
+But I should assume things are possible and I could understand them.
+Today I was able to apply my own login-redux setup through redux-thunks.
+Took a while, but now it's working the way I want it.
+I continue the road for understandable, readable DRY code.

-1. Check the error handlers.
+1. Check and experiment with the error handlers.
-2. Refactor the auth stuff in the components!
+2. Refactor logout to the slice file!
-  -> preferably move it to the redux files
+3. Are React.components refactorable to useState functionalities?

 ## Epiphanies ##